Skip to content

 kubectl rollout status deployment/nginx

-Pause and predict: You have a Deployment with 4 replicas, maxSurge: 1, and maxUnavailable: 0.
-During a rolling update, what is the maximum number of pods running at any point?
-What happens if the new version fails its readiness probe?
+Pause and predict: you have a Deployment with four replicas, maxSurge: 1, and maxUnavailable: 0.
+During a rolling update, what is the maximum number of Pods running at any point, and what happens if the new version never becomes Ready?
+The maximum is five Pods, and the controller should stop progressing rather than delete the remaining ready old Pods.
+That behavior is why a broken update often produces a mixed fleet instead of a total outage.

 apiVersion: apps/v1